kateapault/simple-period-tracker/README.md

 #### V0.2
 [x] Edit past dates in calendar
-[] show start of last period on home screen
-[] add simple predictive algorithm
+[x] add simple predictive algorithm
-[] show predicted period dates on calendar view
+[x] show predicted period dates on calendar view
-[] show next predicted start and stop on home screen
+[x] show next predicted start and stop on home screen

 #### V0.3
-[] Bulk add dates
 [] Add data wipe
 [] add ability to transfer data to new device (may bump this out if it turns out to be v complicated) [] switch to encrypted db